quant525/Multi_Quant_Strategies--APAC-US-markets/Intermarket Trend Divergence Model/README.md

 - **Max Contracts Size : 19**
 - **Market Time :**
 - **Backtested Period : From April 2007 to June 2025** *(In order to test if the strategy can survive under All-Weather conditions)*
+> Note: Profit is represented in local currency (HSI).
 ⭐️ **Key Highlight:**
 #### *Why Full-History Backtesting?*
 #### (1) *The strategy is tested over the full historical dataset to capture a wide range of market regimes and ensure its resilience under different volatility, correlation, and macro cycles.*